 Long Island as the center of the Marvel Universe

-Ant-Man creators Stan Lee and Jack Kirby were among the Marvel masters who were drawn to Nassau and Suffolk
+Ant-Man creators Stan Lee and Jack Kirby were among the Marvel masters drawn to Nassau and Suffolk

 That's where the main Marvel masterminds, writer-editor Stan Lee and artist Jack Kirby, lived, brainstorming the superheroes and supervillains that decades later would form the foundation of the Marvel Cinematic Universe — including the new film "Ant-Man and the Wasp," opening Friday.
 From Centereach to Central Islip, Long Island was packed with the purveyors of the Silver Age of Comic Books.